-After you have documented your goals you will need to design a plan to reach your goals.
-Your plan should be set up with long-term goals, mid-term and short-term goals.
+After you have documented your goals you will want to design a plan to reach your goals.
+A successful plan is set up with long-term goals, mid-term and short-term goals.

 Start Your Day with Your Goals

 Every morning you should wake up with your goals in mind.
-While you are waking up with your coffee or breakfast think about how you will accomplish what needs to get done.
-Set up a plan and when you are done with your breakfast get to work.
+While you are waking up with your coffee or breakfast think about how you will accomplish what needs to get done for that day.

 “Every time that you state what you want or believe, you’re the first to hear it.
 It’s a message to both you and others about what you think is possible, don’t put a ceiling on yourself.”